 Explain this to me.

-The day after Timbit ‘crossed over,’ a pair of wild rabbits scurried about his yard, running from the front to the back and to the front again.
+The day after Timbit ‘crossed over,’ a pair of wild rabbits scurried about the yard, running from the front to the back and to the front again.
 Back and forth they went.
 They hadn’t done that before.

 It was as though the wildlife sensed Timbit was no longer on this plane and they were paying their respects.
 Somehow they knew.